m) Provisions, Contingent liabilities and Contingent assets

 An impairment analysis is performed at each reporting date on an individual basis for major clients.
 In addition, a large number of minor receivables are grouped into homogenous groups and assessed for impairment collectively.
 The calculation is based on historical data.
 The maximum exposure to credit risk at the reporting date is the carrying value of each class of financial assets.

-Sales to certain customers are either based on advance payments or restricted to certain limits to contain exposures to credit Risk.
+Sales to certain customers are either based on advance payments or restricted to certain limits to contain exposures to credit risk.

 Allowance for expected credit loss